 1:00 PM – CONVERGENCE: Working Sessions

-- 10X Resilience Network – Extreme Heat Strategies (CRO’s/CSO’s/CHO’s) – by invitation only
+- 10X Resilience Network – Extreme Heat (CRO’s/CSO’s/CHO’s) – by invitation only

 In this working session, members of the Ten Across Resilience Network will continue their important collaborative work on extreme heat.
 This session will focus on identifying and prioritizing key projects, action items, and next steps to support recommendations and findings identified from the recent 10X Extreme Heat convening held in April 2025. - Building Resilience Capacity – 10X Community Foundation CEO’s/Executives – by invitation only